River Rock Casino Resort

 River Rock Casino Resort in Richmond, British Columbia is the largest casino in the province of British Columbia.
-The casino is owned by Great Canadian Gaming.
+The casino is owned by Great Canadian Entertainment.
 The hotel has a total of 396 rooms, including standard rooms and suites and it is situated on the river with a 144-berth marina.

 The casino has 10,000 visitors per day on average and generated an annual revenue of $244 million as of August 2006.

 History

 The casino was built on the site of the former Bridgepoint Market in Richmond.
 It first opened to the public on June 25, 2004.

 Several variances were needed from the City of Richmond to allow it to open with service that customers expect.
 This included a modification of its liquor licence and operating licence to allow liquor to be consumed in the casino's theatre.

 It hosted the British Columbia Poker Championships in November 2005, 2006 and 2007.
 The premier event of the Johnny Chan Poker Championship was also held in 2007.

 The 2006 Gemini Awards were presented at the River Rock Casino Resort, marking the ceremony's West Coast debut; the event is normally held in Toronto.

 The grand atrium of the resort also contains the first spiral escalators to ever be installed in Canada.